Sasanian Empire: Economy

 Due to the majority of the inhabitants being of peasant stock, the Sasanian economy relied on farming and agriculture, Khuzestan and Iraq being the most important provinces for it.
-The Nahravan Canal is one of the greatest examples of Sasanian irrigation systems, and many of these things can still be found in Iran.
+The Nahrawan Canal is one of the greatest examples of Sasanian irrigation systems, and many of these things can still be found in Iran.
 The mountains of the Sasanian state were used for lumbering by the nomads of the region, and the centralized nature of the Sasanian state allowed it to impose taxes on the nomads and inhabitants of the mountains.
 During the reign of Khosrow I, further land was brought under centralized administration.

 Two trade routes were used during the Sasanian period: one in the north, the famous Silk Route, and one less prominent route on the southern Sasanian coast.
 The factories of Susa, Gundeshapur, and Shushtar were famously known for their production of silk, and rivaled the Chinese factories.
 The Sasanians showed great toleration to the inhabitants of the countryside, which allowed the latter to stockpile in case of famine.